huberthe87/tutor_bot/README.md

 # Tutor Bot

-A Flutter application for teachers to grade worksheets by selecting regions of interest on images.
+A Flutter application for teachers to grade worksheets using AI-powered analysis.

 ## Features

 - **Image Capture & Selection**: Take photos or select images from the gallery
 - **Image Cropping**: Crop images to focus on the worksheet
+- **Multi-language Support**: Grade worksheets in English and Chinese
+- **Subject-specific Grading**: Specialized grading for Math, English, and Chinese Literature
-- **Region Selection**: Select specific regions on worksheets for grading
+- **Interactive Region Selection**: Select and grade specific areas of worksheets
-- **Interactive Viewing**: Zoom and pan to examine worksheets in detail
-- **Grading Tools**: Tools for processing and grading selected regions
 - **AI-Powered Grading**: Uses OpenAI's Vision API to analyze and grade student work
-- **Image Hosting**: Optional ImgBB integration for efficient image handling
+- **Grade History**: View and manage past grading results
+- **Detailed Feedback**: Get comprehensive feedback including:
+  - Overall scores
+  - Question-specific analysis
+  - Step-by-step solutions for math problems
+  - Grammar and spelling checks for language subjects
+  - Expression and logic analysis for literature

 ## Getting Started